 Because whooping cough symptoms can be mild in adults, you may not know that you have the illness.
 Without a Tdap shot, if you have whooping cough, you can spread whooping cough to a young infant or another person who isn't protected and for whom the disease is much more dangerous.

-often and staying away from people who have a bad cough may also help you avoid
+Washing your hands often and staying away from people who have a bad cough may also help you avoid getting the disease.

 Learning about whooping cough: